roche-emmanuel/nervland_adventures/README.md

 ## 📬 Feedback & Questions

 Have questions about implementation details?
-Feel free to open an issue or reach out through the video comments.
+Feel free to open an issue or reach out through the video comments or ask on the [💬 project sub-reddit](https://www.reddit.com/r/Project_NervLand/)

 ---